 - FlowDock for chat.
 Flowdock offers some advantages over plain IRC or Skype chat: in addition to integrating with popular services, it also lets you tag conversations for quick reference later.
 FlowDock also keeps a list of status activities (code checkins, etc.) which are separated from general chats.
 (I.e., in the web interface, automated status updates are on the left, while chats are on the right.)

 - Again, Campfire is also great for chat.

-Getting started with remote work can be quite an adjustment, both for you and the client.
+Getting started with remote or work from home can be quite an adjustment, both for you and the client.
 I’ve had it go very right, and very wrong.
-But, when it goes right, it can be an excellent way for clients or employeers to solve the “talent crunch” problem, and create a wider range of opportunities for developers who live outside major technological centers or “startup” hubs.
+But, when it goes right, it can be an excellent way for clients or employers to solve the “talent crunch” problem, and create a wider range of opportunities for developers who live outside major technological centers or “startup” hubs.
 There’s a whole world of efficiency to be gained from developers working together remotely with the right best practices in-place.